Skip to main content

 • enterprise scale,

-• domain fragmentation,
+• domain complexity,

-• governance bottlenecks,
+• and governance bottlenecks.

-• domain ownership became clearer,
+• domain accountability,

-• product thinking matured,
+• product thinking,

 • sovereign cloud segmentation,

-• AI Act obligations,
+• regulator-specific evidence obligations,

-The fabric era: metadata and orchestration at scale
+The fabric era: metadata everywhere

 • automated lineage,